isomerpages/moe-nationaljc/_about/Facilities.md

 LT3 and LT4).
 All lecture theatres are fully equipped.</p>
 <p><strong>College Hall</strong>
 </p>
-<p>The fully air-conditioned multi-purpose hall can be used for any type
+<p>The fully air-conditioned multi-purpose hall is the venue of choice for
-of function or event.
-The size of four badminton courts, the hall is fr</p>
+all large-scale college events like College Day, National Day and Teachers' Day celebrations, among others.
+Housing 4 badminton courts, the hall also provides space for town hall sessions, house activities, CCA activities, exhibitions, as well as PE lessons.</p>
 <p><strong>Sanctuary</strong>
 </p>
-<p>This is an air-conditioned discussion area, equipped with cafe-styled
+<p>This is an air-conditioned discussion area equipped with cafe-styled tables
-tables and chairs that is suitable for staff meetings, discussions and training.
+and chairs that is suitable for staff meetings and workshops for staff and students.
 <br>
 <br><strong>Library</strong>
 </p>